Dh3va/viexec/README.md

 git clone https://github.com/Dh3va/viexec.git
 ```
-Then run the configuration script type:
+Then run the configuration script:

 ```bash
 ./viexec config
 ```

-The config script will prompt you for your user and password that will be stored securely and re-used by the scripts.
+The config script will prompt you for the user and password to connect to the vCenter.
+Your credentials will be securely stored and re-used by the scripts.

 ## Usage